facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-synchronous-requests.md

     dynamic id = result["id"];
     dynamic firstName = result["first_name"];

-You could also explicitly mention the type of the value or use var keyword.
-But _result_ should be dynamic.
+You could also explicitly mention the type of the value or use var keyword if _result_ is dynamic.

     var fb = new FacebookClient();
     dynamic result = fb.Get("4");